-A good way to mitigate the duration risk that exists even on quality and government names is to expose part of the capital to high quality equity names that pay dividends.
+A good way to mitigate the duration risk that exists even on quality and government names is to expose part of the capital to high quality equity names that pay dividends - with a further industrial diversification effect too.

 Equities

 While equities provide less protection and insurance of repayment to investors than bonds, the selection in this department gives the opportunity to expose capital to solid, global businesses that pay a stable dividend.